arcan1s/ahriman/docs/architecture.md

 OAuth's implementation also allows authenticating users via username + password (in the same way as mapping does) though it is not recommended for end-users and password must be left blank.
 In particular this feature is used by service reporting (aka robots).

-In order to configure users there is special command.
+In order to configure users there are special commands.

 ## Remote synchronization